Student Conduct Standard Operating Procedures Regarding Sexual Misconduct, Sexual Harassment, and Unwanted Sexual Contact

 In sanctioning a student found responsible for sexual misconduct, specific factors of each case will serve as a guideline in the sanctioning decision.

 NOTE: Generally, students found responsible for unwanted sexual penetration or other acts of physical sexual violence including dating or domestic violence will be sanctioned to a suspension of at least 2 years or more, or will face expulsion.

 Factors that will be considered can include but are not limited to:

-c) Whether the Accused Student has a history of failing to comply with any university No Contact Order or Emergency Action, other university protective measures, and/or any judicial protective order;
+- Whether the Respondent has a history of failing to comply with any university No Contact Order or Emergency Action, other university protective measures, and/or any judicial protective order;

 - Whether the Sexual Misconduct involved physical violence.
 “Physical violence” means exerting control over another person through the use of physical force (see (12)(b).
 Examples of physical violence include hitting, punching, slapping, kicking, restraining, choking and brandishing or using any weapon;

 - Whether the conduct that the student was held responsible for reveals a pattern of Sexual Misconduct;